Is it okay to dress your toddler for sleep in a sleep sack? You bet! Here are some of the best wearable blankets and sleep sacks for toddlers.

 10. Tealbee DreamSuit

-Another highly rated option for a wearable blanket with leg holes is the Tealbee DreamSuit.
-If your little one wants the option to keep their feet free or has has the ability to go in and out of their room at night, a sleep sack with leg holes is a fantastic and safe option!
+If your little one wants the option to keep their feet free or has has the ability to go in and out of their room at night, a sleep sack with leg holes is a fantastic and safe option.

 These cute and soft sleep suits come in sizing for toddlers ranging from 12 months to 4T.
-They’re also got a few different TOG ratings to choose from, so you can stock up on different options for different seasons.
+They’re also got a few different TOG ratings to choose from, so you can stock up on options for different seasons.

 The Dreamsuit is made from rayon and bamboo fibers, making it buttery to the touch while still breathable.
 They’re comfortable and safe!